The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/basic-guide.md

 ### Odd Trick

-This is a window that happens every odd minute or is better identified by its absence of 2-minute cooldowns.
+This is a window that happens every odd minute or is better identified by its absence of two-minute cooldowns.
 This window is easier to execute than the even window because there are a lot less abilities we will cram within the window.

 We should try to fit one Hyosho, two Raitons, two Raijus, Dream Within A Dream, and as many Bhavacakras as we have available.
 We will use our standard 1-2-3 combos with any extra time we have.